Code-Artist/CodeArtEng.SQLite/README.md

 }
 ```

-## Update Data to Database
+## Write Data to Database
-To update data in a database, you can utilize the `WriteToDatabase` method.
+To update or write new data into database, you can utilize the `WriteToDatabase` method.
 Alternatively, achieving the same results is possible by employing the `ExecuteNonQuery` method.
 ```C#
 public void WriteEmployeeData(Employee[] newDatas)
 {